 While the Humvee would see its first stint in a combat zone during the U.S. invasion of Panama in 1989, it was the Iraqi invasion of Kuwait and the U.S. military’s subsequent involvement that brought the new Humvee into the collective consciousness through media reports in newspapers and TV.

 The sight of its wide, low, imposing presence, coupled with its proven heavy-duty capability caught the attention of well-heeled civilians.
 Arnold Schwarzenegger was among those who expressed interest in a civilian version of the Humvee, and in 1992, AM General brought the vehicle to market under the Hummer name.

-While it satisfied the brawny, purposeful look that these buyers were interested, the original Hummer’s military origins were a far cry from typical road-going SUVs, lacking the refinement, ride quality and creature comforts that the folks who could afford AM General’s offering had come to expect.
+While it satisfied the brawny, purposeful look that these buyers were interested in, the original Hummer’s military origins were a far cry from typical road-going SUVs, lacking the refinement, ride quality, and creature comforts that the folks who could afford AM General’s offering had come to expect.

 A Changing Battlefield

-While the Humvee has become a staple for military vehicular transport for the Allied forces, seeing numerous revisions, modifications, and improvements throughout the years, the limitations of the design have necessitated the development of a successor that incorporates both recent advances in technology as well as the changing scope of requirements needed by the military.
+While the Humvee has become a staple for military vehicular transport for the Allied forces, a change was needed.
+Sure, the Humvee saw numerous revisions, modifications, and improvements throughout the years, but the limitations of the design necessitated the development of a successor that incorporates both recent advances in technology as well as the changing scope of requirements needed by the military.

 As such, the initial effort to replace the Humvee with its eventual successor, Oshkosh Defense’s Joint Tactical Light Vehicle (JLTV) is now underway, a project awarded to the company in the summer of 2015.
 The JLTVs will be powered by the tried-and-true Duramax 6.6-liter engine, with performance and fuel economy enhancements engineered by Banks Power.
 However, the Humvee still remains in production to this day and will continue its various roles within the military for the foreseeable future.